jeffskinnerbox/.bash/README.md

 **Bash Dotfiles** is a mash up of my bash profile/resource files, scripts, functions, aliases and other bash stuff I have created, found, or more likely ripped off from others.
 Therefore, out of respect, guilt, and a morbid fear of lawyers, I maintain a reasonably complete list of sources.
-Check out the referances / sources and you may find a few additonal gems.
+Check out the references / sources and you may find a few additional gems.

 Bash
 ----